-Traditional Versus Online Professors
+Traditional and Online Professors

 Most distance learning professors also teach traditional on-campus classes.
 The majority of these consist of full-time, tenured teachers who hold a master's degree and typically offer an online course each semester.
 While nearly all fields of study are represented through online courses, the majority of distance learning teachers are employed by community college districts.

-Course Reduction and Overload Compensation
+Course Reduction Concern

 Many professors stated in the NEA survey that they feared online courses would affect their overall salaries negatively.
 They also reported that more time was required for online course preparation and delivery; however, there were a number of postsecondary instructors who provided online teaching and did not see a reduction in course schedules.
-Some schools provided up to three times the overload compensation, typically consisting of credits in excess of 15 per semester.

 Copyright and Royalty Agreements